avolab/episystem-workshop/scChIC-seq_tutorial.md

 Mapping requires a database of the genome to which you are mapping.
 These files often are downloaded from publicly available genome browsers such as [Ensembl](https://www.ensembl.org/index.html) or [UCSC Genome Browser](https://genome-euro.ucsc.edu).
 We have already downloaded the mouse genome (genome assembly `mm10`) and created an index used for mapping.
 The index file is used often in mapping programs to allow fast and efficient access to the large genome.

 `bwa` is a widely used software that allows to map reads in a `fastq` file to their most likely position in a reference genome or reference transcriptome.
-This software is called as any other termianl command.
+This software can be used as a command in the terminal.
 If you type `bwa` alone in the termnal you will see a list of options that you can use to run it and perform the mapping.
 In this tutorial we will use the option `mem`.
 Now, if you type `bwa mem` in the terminal, a new list of options will be displayed on screen.

 > ### Hands-on: Mapping
 >
 > 1. Run `bwa` on the fastq files, using an mm10 reference genome.
 >
+> ```bash
-> `bwa mem -t 1 ../references/Mus_musculus.GRCm38.dna_rm.primary_assembly.fa demultiplexedR1_10000rows.fastq.gz demultiple
+> bwa mem ../references/Mus_musculus.GRCm38.dna_rm.primary_assembly.fa demultiplexedR1_10000rows.fastq.gz demultiplexedR2_10000rows.fastq.gz > demux_map.sam
-xedR2_10000rows.fastq.gz > demux_map.sam`
+> ```
 >
-> 2. Inspect the mapping stats
+> The output file containing all the mapping information is a `sam` file (in the example above, we gave it the name `demux_map.sam`, but you can change it an give it another name).
 >
+> 2. Inspect the reference file, which can be found in `Handouts/EpiSyStem_Workshop_Files/references` with the name `Mus_musculus.GRCm38.dna_rm.primary_assembly.fa`.
+> There is another command line, `grep`, which is very usefull to find string patterns in your files.
+Using the `cd` command, go to the `Handouts/EpiSyStem_Workshop_Files/references` directory, and type there:
+> ```bash
+> grep '>' Mus_musculus.GRCm38.dna_rm.primary_assembly.fa
+> ```
+> This command line prints on your screen only the lines of the file `Mus_musculus.GRCm38.dna_rm.primary_assembly.fa` that contain the character `>`.
+What are these lines?
+>
+> 3. Inspect the mapping stats.
+> Go back to the folder where you created your `sam` file (`Handouts/EpiSyStem_Workshop_Files/fastq_full`) and explore your `sam` file with the commands that we learned so far (`less, head, tail, cat`,...).
+>
 >    > ### Questions
 >    >
->.   > How do you view the aligned reads?
+>.   > Have a look at the first 67 lines of your `sam` file.
+What do you see?
 >.   > How do we see the length of each chromosome used in the mapping?
-Hint: see header in samtools
+>.   > Find all the lines in the `sam` file containing mapping information for the read with name  `Is:NS500414;RN:518;Fc:H2GV2BGX9;La:1;Ti:11101;CX:23815;CY:1073;Fi:N;CN:0;aa:CACTCA;aA:CACTCA;aI:32;LY:PZ-BM-m1-H3K4me1-2_H2GV2BGX9_S11;RX:CCT;RQ:GGG;BI:175;bc:TGCTAATG
+;BC:TGCTAATG;QT:GGKKKKKK;MX:NLAIII384C8U3`.
+What is each line?
+Where has this read been mapped?
+Which is the quality of the mapping?
+Help: Have a look at this line that explains the SAM format: ([binary of Sequence Alignment/Map](https://en.wikipedia.org/wiki/SAM_%28file_format%29)).
 >    > How many reads where mapped?
 Uniquely or several times?
 >    >

-The output of BWA is a BAM file ([binary of Sequence Alignment/Map](https://en.wikipedia.org/wiki/SAM_%28file_format%29)).

 ## Inspection of a BAM file